 Nikita: A tropical fish, I forget the details, resident at the Derbyshire household in Huntington, 1996-97.

 The Nook: A pub in Great George Street, Liverpool, where I worked as a bartender 1967-69.

 — O —

 Oakwood Nursing Home: Oakwood Nursing Home was a small maternity facility in Northampton during the 1940s.
 My sister and I were both born there.
-I don't know the precise location, but it must have been somewhere on Oakwood Road, which joins Kingsley Park Terrace to Abington Avenue here.
-St. Matthew's church is a block south, on the corner of the Terrace and Collingwood Road.
+It's on the southern corner of The Drive and Collingwood Road, facing the back of St. Matthew's Church (top right map here).

 O.A.P.: Old Age Pension, the British equivalent of Social Security.
 It can also be used to designate persons: "I'm an O.A.P. now."

 — P —

 Ernie Padmore: Ernie Padmore was a childhood friend of my father's.
 His daughter, whose name I think was Joyce, married Basil Marsh, thereby becoming mistress of the Marsh Farm.
 Ernie died in 1979 or 1980.
 All through my childhood it was a standing family joke that every Christmas my Dad would send a card to Ernie, with a pound note enclosed for Ernie to have a drink with; and Ernie would send Dad a card containing the same amount and the same instruction.
 "You send him a pound, he sends you a pound.
 What's the point?" we'd scoff.
 "It's friendship," replied Dad with a shrug.
 Older and wiser now, I understand.